ExactTarget/fuelux/README.md

 ```
 For your convenience when you using AMD, you can just use `fuelux/all` instead of listing each module individually.

 FuelUX also supports placing components in their own `<script>` tags.
-Be sure to put modules in the correct order if loading them in this method (what that order is, is a secret known only to 29th level wizards/enchantresses and 11th degree JS ninjas).
+Be sure to put modules in the correct order if loading them in this method (although that order is a secret known only to 29th level wizards/enchantresses and 11th degree JS ninjas).

 ## Bugs and feature requests